Cubical model categories and quasi-categories: Introduction

-In a similar way as simplicial sets $\sSet = \mathsf{Fun}(\Delta^{\mathrm{op}}, \Set)$ are gluings of points, lines, triangles, tetrahedrons, \ldots, reduced cubical sets $\crSet = \mathsf{Fun}(\square_c^{\mathrm{op}}, \Set)$ are gluings of points, lines, squares, cubes, \ldots Moreover, reduced cubical sets represent all the possible homotopy types as well as simplicial sets ; indeed, the category $\crSet$ has a model structure Quillen equivalent to the Kan--Quillen model category of simplicial sets.
+In a similar way as simplicial sets $\sSet = \mathsf{Fun}(\Delta^{\mathrm{op}}, \Set)$ are gluings of points, lines, triangles, tetrahedrons, \ldots, precubical sets $\crSet = \mathsf{Fun}(\square_c^{\mathrm{op}}, \Set)$ are gluings of points, lines, squares, cubes, \ldots Moreover, precubical sets represent all the possible homotopy types as well as simplicial sets ; indeed, the category $\crSet$ has a model structure Quillen equivalent to the Kan--Quillen model category of simplicial sets.
 Besides, cubical sets inherit a monoidal structure from that of cubes.\\

 Then all the discussion above about compositions and homotopies is encompassed in the following proposition.